WarrenHood/QuarryCraft-Minecraft---Spigot-1.14-Plugin-/README.md

 Gold Blocks - Increases the efficiency of the quarry.
 Max is about 99% efficiency at 100 gold blocks.

 Nether Star - Place a single nether star in a chest above the redstone to enable dirt block replacements for mined blocks in the ender mining mode.

+**Block Filters**

+Place a shulker shell on any of the redstone corners.
+Then place blocks you want to void into the shulker shell.
+The quarry will still mine all the blocks it usually does and use the same energy, but it will save you space so your chests won't be full of blocks you don't want.

+**Viewing the current y-level the quarry is mining on**

+Sneak right click the centre chest to find out how far down the quarry is mining at the moment.

+**Resetting the current y-level to the top**

+If, for whatever reason, you want the quarry to restart mining at the top.
+Sneak left click one of the 4 diamond blocks around the centre chest.
+It will start mining at the top(given that there are now blocks at the top that you want mined)